radupaunescu2021/testqa/README.md

   **Order tracking**
   **Payment**

-2. Performance testing  to analyze an application’s speed, scalability, and stability under varying user loads.
+2.Performance testing  to analyze an application’s speed, scalability, and stability under varying user loads.

-3. Usability testing checks whether the website offers an optimal user experience to a typical user.
+3.Usability testing checks whether the website offers an optimal user experience to a typical user.

  **Easyness of navigating the website**
  **Clarity of content**
  **Core functions are easy to use**

 4.Security Testing
-5. Exploratory  Testing
+5.Exploratory  Testing
-6. Integration testing
+6.Integration testing

-**Test cases by category
+**Test cases by category**

-1. General Test Cases
+1.General Test Cases
     Clear visibility of the product, price, category name, price, company logo, and product description
     Are all the category pages have a relevant product listed specifically for the category